juctaposed/texttrek/README.md

 ### Install Dependencies

-Open your terminal, and install the required modules for communication to
+Open your terminal, then install the project modules

 ```
 npm install
 ```

 ### Run the Application

  Enter the command below, and then you can access your local version at `http://localhost:3000`.